The Road to My Kid Cures Cancer

 We were able to avoid virtually all other conventional medicines and procedures that usually come with chemotherapy, and his overall appearance and energy levels were much more vibrant than the other kids in the oncology ward.

-The next MRI revealed even more progress and on September 23, 2014 (Teddy’s 29th birthday), after four rounds of chemotherapy and four months since we started this journey, we stopped conventional treatment.
-We were halfway through the conventional protocol.
+The next MRI revealed even more progress and on September 23, 2014 (Teddy’s 29th birthday), after four rounds of chemotherapy and four months since we started this journey, we made the decision to stop chemotherapy halfway through the conventional protocol.

 Ryder continues to be under the care of an oncologist and closely monitored with MRI’s and labs.